ParentSquare/policies/terms-of-service.md

-# ParentSquare Terms and Conditions
+# ParentSquare Terms of Use

+IMPORTANT: If you are under the age of 18, you must read these terms of use with a parent or adult guardian.

-Please read these Terms and Conditions carefully before using the ParentSquare website (https://www.parentsquare.com).
-By accessing the ParentSquare website, you agree to accept, without limitation or qualification, all of these Terms and Conditions.
-If you do not accept these Terms and Conditions, please exit the ParentSquare website immediately.
+Please read these terms of use carefully before using our services.
+This is a binding agreement between you and ParentSquare.
+By accessing or using our services in any manner, you agree to accept, without limitation or qualification, all of these terms of use.

+If you do not wish to participate in the program, and also stop receiving ParentSquare notifications, please contact your School directly or contact us at [support@parentsquare.com](mailto:support@parentsquare.com).

+### Overview

+ParentSquare is a simple, collaborative platform for school-home communication that facilitates parental engagement in children’s education.
+ParentSquare is designed for whole-school adoption and collaborative use by principal, admins, teachers, staff, parent leaders and parents at preK-12 schools.
+Users can share messages about school logistics and student classroom learning along with pictures and files, volunteer requests and class supply lists, calendar and more.

-##### Modification of Terms and Conditions
+### Modification of Terms of Use

-ParentSquare reserves the right at any time to change any of the terms and conditions contained herein or any information contained in the ParentSquare website, including but not limited to the charges associated with the use of the ParentSquare website.
-If the Terms and Conditions do change, we will do our best to tell you in advance by placing a notification on the ParentSquare website, or we might send you an email.
-In certain situations (for example, where a change to the Terms and Conditions is necessary to comply with legal requirements or when the change is due to an inaccuracy or typographical error), we may not be able to give you advance notice.
-Changes to the [Privacy Policy](https://www.parentsquare.com/about/privacy) will be provided in advance.
+Our legal policies may be modified as our services are updated.
+ParentSquare reserves the right at any time to change any of these terms of use contained herein or any information contained in our services, including but not limited to the charges associated with the use of our services.
+If these terms of use do change, we will alert you by posting a notice on our website and sending your School an email detailing the changes.
+In certain situations (for example, where a change to these terms of use is necessary to comply with legal requirements or when the change is due to an inaccuracy or typographical error), we may not be able to give you a notice.

-If you don’t like the new Terms and Conditions, you are free to reject them – unfortunately, that means you won’t be able to use the ParentSquare website anymore.
-If you use the ParentSquare website in any way after a change to the Terms and Conditions is effective, then please remember that means you agree to all of the Terms and Conditions.
+### Disclosure

+ParentSquare reserves the right at all times to disclose any information as necessary to satisfy any applicable law, regulation, legal process or governmental request.
+Questions or comments regarding our services and the information contained in our services should be directed to [support@parentsquare.com](mailto:support@parentsquare.com).
+Any communication or material transmitted to us via the ParentSquare website, app or e-mail is transmitted on a non-confidential basis.

+### Privacy

+Please read our [Privacy Policy](https://www.parentsquare.com/about/privacy), to understand how we collect, use, share and protect information.

-##### Modification of Website
+### Modification of Services

-The information, software, products, and services included in or available through the ParentSquare website may include inaccuracies or typographical errors.
+Our services may include inaccuracies or typographical errors that will be corrected.
 Changes are periodically added to the information herein.
-ParentSquare and / or the schools using the ParentSquare website may make improvements and / or changes in the ParentSquare website at any time.
-Any such changes will appear on the individual pages of the ParentSquare website and / or on this screen.
-By using the ParentSquare website, you agree in advance to accept any such changes.
+ParentSquare and / or your School may make improvements and / or changes in our services at any time.
+By using our services, you agree in advance to accept any such changes.

-##### Use of Website

-ParentSquare may, at any time and without advance notice or liability, terminate or restrict your access to all or any component of the ParentSquare website.

-##### Availability

-ParentSquare website is available worldwide to anyone with Internet access.
-However, ParentSquare website may not be continuously available due to maintenance or repairs or to computer problems or crashes, disruption in Internet service or other unforeseen circumstances.

-##### Limitation of Liability

-Neither ParentSquare nor any of the schools using the ParentSquare website or any of ParentSquare subsidiaries, divisions, affiliates, agents, representatives, or licensors shall be liable to you or anyone else for any loss or injury or any direct, indirect, incidental, consequential, special, punitive, or similar damages arising out of your access or use of, or your inability to access or use, the ParentSquare website or any materials, opinions, or recommendations of third parties on the ParentSquare website.
-All information, software, products, services and related graphics are provided "as is" without warranty or condition of any kind.
-ParentSquare and / or the schools using the ParentSquare website hereby disclaim all warranties and conditions with regard to this information, software, products, services and related graphics, including all implied warranties or conditions of merchantability, fitness for a particular purpose, title and non-infringement.

-##### Links

-ParentSquare does not review or monitor any website linked to or from the ParentSquare website and are not responsible for the content of any such linked website.
-Your linking to such website is at your own risk.

-##### No Unlawful or Prohibited Use

-As a condition of your use of the ParentSquare website, you warrant to ParentSquare that you will not use the ParentSquare website for any purpose that is unlawful or prohibited by these terms, conditions, and notices.
-You may not use the ParentSquare website in any manner which could damage, disable, overburden, or impair the ParentSquare website or interfere with any other party's use and enjoyment of the ParentSquare website.
-You may not obtain or attempt to obtain any materials or information through any means not intentionally made available or provided for through the ParentSquare website.

-##### Permission to send Notification
+### Additional Terms

+This Agreement applies to all users of our services, but there are special terms for you depending on what type of user you are.

+If you are younger than 18, you must get your parent or guardian to read and agree to this Agreement with you.

+If you are a parent, staff member or student, you will only join your School, classes and / or groups to which you have been added, or to which you belong, or those that are made available to everyone at your School to join.

+If you are a parent or student you will only view posts for your School, grades, classes and groups you belong to.
+You may be allowed to post to the classes based upon your School’s discretion and to the groups you belong to upon the group administrator’s discretion.

+If you interact with the post, for instance, appreciate, publicly comment, sign up or RSVP, other users who have access to the post will be able to see you did so.

+If you are a staff member, you can view posts for your School, all grades, classes and public groups.

+If you are a designated ParentSquare Admin at your School, you can view posts for the School, all grades, classes and all groups.

+If you are a School Principal or District Admin, you can view direct messages at your School.

+If you are a designated ParentSquare Admin or a teacher at your School, you can invite users to join ParentSquare.
+It is your responsibility to maintain the accuracy of the contact information for these users and that you have permission from these users to invite them.
+You may not invite users that are not associated with your School.

+You may be required to register with ParentSquare by creating a password, to access the School in ParentSquare either via the website or the app.
+ParentSquare reserves the right to refuse registration of or to cancel a ParentSquare account in its sole discretion.
+You will be responsible for maintaining the confidentiality of your account and password.

+### Consent to Receive Periodic Notifications

+ParentSquare may send you communication arising from School Submissions (defined later) via email, text, voice call, and / or push notifications.
+If you do not wish to receive any notifications for School-related activities and notifications resulting from School Submissions, please contact your School directly.

+ParentSquare is not held responsible for any SMS notifications and charges you may receive in regards to your cell provider plan.
+You may permanently opt out of receiving SMS text messages in order to avoid certain charges by adjusting your notification settings from your accounts page.
+To request help in adjusting your notification settings, please contact [support@parentsquare.com](mailto:support@parentsquare.com).
+Note that you may still receive alerts via SMS, for example those regarding school closure, threats, etc. To opt out of School alerts, please contact your school directly.

-By agreeing to these Terms and Conditions, you give permission to ParentSquare to send you communication via email and / or text when messages are posted on ParentSquare website by users authorized by your school and also any marketing communication that ParentSquare may periodically send to you.
+Apart from notifications for School related activities, ParentSquare may contact you with service-related announcements from time to time.
+By agreeing to these terms of use, you agree to receive and give permission to ParentSquare to send communication to you.

-##### Use of Communication Services
+### Use of ParentSquare Services

-The ParentSquare website may contain bulletin board services, chat areas, news groups, forums, communities, personal web pages, calendars, and / or other message or communication facilities designed to enable you to communicate with other users in your school (collectively, "Communication Services"), you agree to use the Communication Services only to post, send and receive messages and material that are proper and related to the particular Communication Service.
+Our services may contain news feed, chat areas, groups, forums, communities, personal information, calendars, and / or other message or communication facilities designed to enable you to collaborate with staff members or other users in your School (collectively, "Communication Services"), you agree to use the Communication Services only to post, send and receive messages and material that are proper and related to the particular Communication Service.
 By way of example, and not as a limitation, you agree that when using a Communication Service, you will not:

 * Defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others.
 * Publish, post, upload, distribute or disseminate any inappropriate, profane, defamatory, infringing, obscene, indecent or unlawful topic, name, material or information.
-* Users may not copy, reproduce, or otherwise share any text, photos, videos, contact or any other information or display on a public or password-protected ParentSquare page.
+* Copy, reproduce, or otherwise share any text, photos, videos, images, contacts or any other information on a public or password-protected ParentSquare page, without prior express written consent of the owner and in any way that violates anybody’s rights.
 * Upload files that contain software or other material protected by intellectual property laws (or by rights of privacy of publicity) unless you own or control the rights thereto or have received all necessary consents.
 * Upload files that contain viruses, corrupted files, or any other similar software or programs that may damage the operation of another's computer.
-* Advertise or offer to sell or buy any goods or services for any business purpose, unless such Communication Service specifically allows such messages.
+* Advertise or offer to sell or buy any goods or services for any business purpose, unless your School specifically allows such messages.
-* Conduct or forward surveys, contests, pyramid schemes or chain letters.
 * Download any file posted by another user of a Communication Service that you know, or reasonably should know, cannot be legally distributed in such manner.
 * Falsify or delete any author attributions, legal or other proper notices or proprietary designations or labels of the origin or source of software or other material contained in a file that is uploaded.
 * Restrict or inhibit any other user from using and enjoying the Communication Services.